Getting technical about recycling

 The Government is also looking at the possibility of a Deposit Return Scheme for drinks containers, which will provide new recycling opportunities for residents.

-Although many of the possible changes are planned to come into effect in 2023, details of requirements, a transition period or funding have not yet been released.
+Currently, details of requirements, a transition period or funding have not yet been confirmed.
 In Redbridge, we will be working with our partner London boroughs and ELWA to understand the new opportunities, requirements and funding proposals so that we can start to plan for our future services as we aspire to reach a 50% recycling rate and reduced household waste figure.